 When you're shopping for LED Christmas lights, you should be aware of the difference between full-wave lights and half-wave lights.

-All LED Christmas lights are either full wave or half wave, and we do offer both varieties in our online store.
+All LED Christmas lights are either a full-wave or half-wave, and we do offer both varieties in our online store.
 All of the professional/commercial grade lights we sell, for example, are full-wave.
 And most of the retail grade LEDs we sell are half-wave.

 So what's the difference?

 A Simple Explanation